 Cache-busting with legacy DFP tags

 When you use a browser to view websites for the first time, the browser will save certain items, like images, to a specific folder on your hard drive.
 The next time you visit that website, the browser will check this folder first to see if it already has some of the items on the page.
-If so, it won't bother to download them again and instead just loads the files from the folder on your hard drive in order to make the page load faster for you.
+If so, it doesn't bother to download them again and instead just loads the files from the folder on your hard drive in order to make the page load faster for you.
 This process is called caching.

 For example, if you’ve gone to Google.com before, your browser may save the Google logo in its cache.
 The next time you go to Google.com, the browser calls the image file from the cache, instead of calling the Google.com server for the logo image a second time and making you wait while it re-sends the same image you already have.